Pedro Ávila: Cleveland Guardians

 On April 16, 2024, Ávila was traded to the Cleveland Guardians in exchange for cash considerations.
 In 50 appearances for Cleveland, he compiled a 5-1 record and 3.25 ERA with 73 strikeouts across 74 2/3 innings pitched. Ávila was designated for assignment by the Guardians on January 22, 2025.
 He cleared waivers on January 29 and was sent outright to the Triple-A Columbus Clippers, but rejected the assignment the following day and elected free agency.

 Tokyo Yakult Swallows

 On February 14, 2025, Ávila signed a contract with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+He made 15 appearances for the Swallows, compiling a 7-8 record and 4.04 ERA with 61 strikeouts across 82 1/3 innings pitched. Ávila became a free agent following the season.

+Cleveland Guardians (second stint)

+On December 30, 2025, Ávila signed a minor league contract with the Cleveland Guardians.
+He was released by the Guardians on March 17, 2026, after he failed to make the team's roster. Ávila re-signed with Cleveland on a new minor league contract on March 22.
+He made 15 appearances (13 starts) for the Triple-A Columbus Clippers, posting a 3–7 record with a 7.50 ERA, 49 strikeouts, and 32 walks across 60 innings of work.
+On July 1, Ávila opted out of his contract and was released by the organization.

+SSG Landers

+On July 8, 2026, Ávila signed with the SSG Landers of the KBO League.